Srinjoy-Santra/Planner/README.md

 # PLANNER APP

-An attempt to make a app prototype of a to-do list
+An attempt to make an Android app prototype of a to-do list